RVAGameJams/learn2love/pages/02-06-mapping.md

 }
 ```

-This doesn't look any more concise that our previous code, but our goal is to keep the `love.keypressed` function clean in this case.
+This doesn't look any more concise than our previous code, but our goal is to keep the `love.keypressed` function clean in this case.
 When a key is pressed it will be mapped to a key function we define in `key_map`.
 Another important thing is these functions could be modular and moved anywhere we need them to be, and even re-used.
 Let's not go too crazy right now though.